-Scholarly ePortfolio
+Scholarly Portfolio

-Each PhD student will develop an integrated scholarly portfolio, and in so doing will demonstrate the acquisition of programmatic and the completion of specified benchmarks.
+Each PhD student will develop an integrated scholarly portfolio and in so doing will demonstrate the acquisition of programmatic and the completion of specified benchmarks.
 The portfolio will demonstrate formal and informal activities that support the student's substantive focus and research expertise, including research conduct and dissemination and service to the profession.
 This portfolio provides an avenue for codifying and communicating scholarly accomplishments and assists the student in becoming a well-rounded scholar.
-The portfolio will be updated annually and will be used for evaluation of student progression.
+The portfolio will be updated annually and will be used for evaluation of student progression (Annual Progress Report reviewed by PhD Program Committee.
 This portfolio also provides a framework to prepare graduates for appointment, promotion, and tenure review processes of top-ranked universities.
 The portfolio will be used to assist with the student's annual evaluation of progression (see below).
 To ensure readiness to sit for examinations, the student's supervisory committee will formally review the portfolio twice: before scheduling the preliminary examination and again before scheduling the dissertation defense.